cj-mills/christianjmills/_posts/2021-7-20-Barracuda-PoseNet-Tutorial-V2-2.md

 We will update the position, orientation, and size of the `VideoScreen` object in a new method called `InitializeVideoScreen`.
 The method will take in width and height value along with a `bool` to indicate whether to mirror the screen.
 When using a webcam, we need to mirror the `VideoScreen` object so that the user's position is mirrored on screen (e.g. their right side is on the right side of the screen).

+First, we will set the video player component to render to a `RenderTexture` and set `videoTexture` as the target texture.

 When `mirrorScreen` is set to `true` the `VideoScreen` will be rotated `180` around the Y-Axis and scaled by `-1` along the Z-Axis.

 The default [shader](https://docs.unity3d.com/ScriptReference/Shader.html) assigned to the `VideoScreen` object needs to be replaced with an `Unlit/Texture` shader.
 This will remove the need for the screen to be lit by an in-game light.